 One step towards investment success is getting smart with investing in antiques.
 With enough training to build your savvy eye and trust your gut, you can learn how collectibles and memorabilia could fatten your wallet.

-Below are 12 helpful tips on how to invest in antiques to give you more bang for your buck.
+Below are 12 helpful tips on how to invest in antiques to give you more bang for your buck whether you are looking to buy or sell jewelry, coins, antique watches, and more.
 We're always open to hear more advice, so feel free to comment on this article or post on our Facebook Page.

 Like any great investor, don't go into antiques buying quickly and thoughtlessly.
 Figure out why you wanted to get into antiques in the first place.
 Are you a fan of history and love how artifacts can tell us more about our communities or other eras?
 Are you knowledgeable about a certain area of antiquing, like pre-war furniture, and you want to see how you can make money with that info?
 Or are you watching too much Antiques Roadshow and think "Why not me?!"